12 Keys’ Codeine Addiction Treatment In Florida

 When a codeine addiction goes on for a long period of time, there is also damage done not directly related to health.
 Continuing to satisfy a drug addiction costs money, and often puts people into financial trouble.
 Financial problems often lead to crime, because when a person is addicted to codeine, getting their next dose becomes the most important thing in their day.

 Addiction leads people to do things they would not otherwise do.
 Stealing to support their habit, lying to keep it a secret and deceiving doctors to get prescription refills are all behaviors brought on by long-term addictions.
-It also puts a strain on their relationships with family, friends and co-workers.
-Help is available 24/7 at our codeine withdrawal treatment center. all this number for a free personal consultation for yourself or a loved one 866-480-4328.
+It also puts a strain on their relationships with family, friends, and co-workers.
+Help is available 24/7 at our codeine addiction rehab in Florida. all this number for a free personal consultation for yourself or a loved one 800-338-5770.

 There are several reasons why codeine abuse puts you at high risk for overdose.
 As codeine creates dependence, your brain gets used to the substance.
 You need a larger dose each time to feel the same effects.
 This is how your tolerance for the drug increases over time.